josh-collinsworth/joco-sveltekit/src/lib/content/posts/build-static-sveltekit-markdown-blog.md

 ```

 <SideNote>

-There are no rules about how you structure things inside of <code>src/lib</code>.
-You aren't even required to use <code>lib</code> at all.
+There are no rules about how you structure things inside of `src/lib`.
+You aren't even required to use `lib` at all.
 Feel free to organize your folders however you like.

 </SideNote>

 You can add whatever CSS you prefer, but if you need a suggestion, here's a little bit of boilerplate that should begin to get things looking _slightly_ better: